platformer/typst-algorithms/algo.typ

 //   stroke: Border stroke.
 //   breakable: Whether the element should be breakable across pages.
 //     Warning: indent guides may look off when broken across pages.
+//   line-number-styles: Dictionary of styling options for the line numbers.
+//     Supports any parameter in Typst's native text function.
 #let code(
   body,
   line-numbers: true,